-Our attorneys have decades of experience helping communities regroup after environmental disasters.
+Weitz & Luxenberg has twenty years of experience helping those in turmoil from environmental disasters.
 We were there to help the people affected by the Gulf oil spill, and we will do the same for you.

-Robin Greenwald, head of our Environmental Unit, has extensive experience working with communities looking to regroup after their towns have been devasted by oil spills and other types oil pollution.
+Robin Greenwald, head of our Environmental Unit, has extensive experience working with communities looking to regroup after their towns have been devasted by oil spills and pollution.
 During her time at the Department of Justice, she helped people affected by the Exxon Bayway ruptured pipeline, and the Colonial Pipeline burst in Greensboro.
-She is currently serving on the BP Plaintiff Steering Committee, and working as liason council against Exxon Mobil and other petroleum companies in the MTBE litigation.
+She is currently serving on the BP Plaintiff Steering Committee, and working as an attorney in Weitz & Luxenberg’s Environmental Pollutants division.

 Exxon Mobil Response Time Exxon Mobil response time to oil pipeline rupture twice as long as officials initially claimed

 Exxon Mobil's response time to the burst Montana Pipeline is subject to controversy.
 Visit Weitz & Luxenberg to learn more about your legal options.

 Montana Oil Spill The Exxon Montana Oil Spill of 2011: a Fourth of July disaster